api3dao/old-api3-docs/docs/pre-alpha/README.md

 ## The Airnode

-At its core, **API3** brings the ability for API Providers to easily run their own Oracle nodes.
-This allows them to provide their data on-chain, without an intermediary, to any Decentralized App \(dApp\) interested in their services.
+At its core, **API3** brings the ability for API providers to easily run their own _oracle nodes_.
+This allows them to provide their data on-chain, without an intermediary, to any _decentralized application_ \(dApp\) interested in their services.

-At the heart of this mechanism sits **Airnode**, an open-source Oracle Node.
-It's designed to be easily deployed by any API Provider with almost no maintenance.
-Because of Airnode, dApp developers can write Smart Contracts to interact with the on-chain data of API Providers.
+At the heart of this mechanism sits **Airnode**, an open-source oracle node.
+It's designed to be easily deployed by any API provider with almost no maintenance.
+Because of Airnode, dApp developers can write _smart contracts_ to interact with the on-chain data of API providers.

-Airnode is designed with mechanisms to remove the on-chain or off-chain concerns of API Providers.
+Airnode is designed with mechanisms to remove the on-chain or off-chain concerns of API providers.
 The set-and-forget framework of Airnode is all about ease of implementation.

 ::: tip Learn more about Airnode
-Read chapter 4 of the [API3 Whitepaper](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf) to learn more. _Airnode: A Node Designed for First-Party Oracles_
+Read Section 4 of the [API3 Whitepaper](https://github.com/api3dao/api3-whitepaper/blob/master/api3-whitepaper.pdf) to learn more. _Airnode: A Node Designed for First-Party Oracles_
 :::

 ## Learn More about API3